By: David Cuevas October 26, 2022

 Texas State has always been a college with extremely limited parking for its student enrollment, and while over the past few semesters a large quantity of classes have been held online to abide by the social distancing and quarantining procedures set in place due to the 2020 COVID-19 pandemic has slightly helped the parking situation at Texas State.

-But with the 2022 semester seeing the return of in-person classes in nearly two full years the number of commuters driving to Texas State has increased, making the already scarce number of spaces in the lots deemed acceptable for students to park in that much more difficult to come by and the effects of the school’s deplorable parking situation is already being fully felt by its student body.
-Dillon Strine, a senior majoring in journalism at Texas State, spoke about how he deals with parking at the school.
+But with the 2022 semester seeing the return of in-person classes in nearly two full years the number of commuters driving to Texas State has increased, making the number of spaces in the lots deemed acceptable for students to park in that much more difficult to come by and the effects of the school’s parking situation is already being fully felt by some of its student bod such as Dillon Strine, a senior majoring in journalism at Texas State, spoke about how he deals with parking at the school.

 “I noticed last year there was an increase in students commuting to campus because there’s not really off-campus housing close,” Strine said in an interview.
 “I live over a mile away and walk to school every day because I pay for a space at my place and don’t feel like having to find a spot only half a mile closer at most.”